Search

 How Residents Experience It

-- Gundlach Bundschu -- family-owned since 1858, one of California's oldest continuously operating wineries; wine club membership includes member-only events on the estate grounds
+• Gundlach Bundschu: Family-owned since 1858, standing as one of California's oldest continuously operating wineries; wine club membership includes member-only events on the estate grounds.

-- Scribe Winery -- younger producer known for natural wine and a hacienda tasting experience that draws a local membership as much as visitors
+• Scribe Winery: A younger producer known for natural wine profiles and a restored hacienda tasting experience that draws local membership as much as visitors.

-- Valley Bar + Bottle -- Michelin-recognized natural wine bar and restaurant on the Plaza, the closest thing to a neighborhood restaurant anchor for Plaza-area residents
+• Valley Bar + Bottle: A Michelin-recognized natural wine bar and restaurant on the Plaza, operating as a neighborhood restaurant anchor for Plaza-area residents.

-- El Molino Central -- James Beard semifinalist Mexican kitchen in Boyes Hot Springs, sourcing from the restaurant's own farm and local producers
+• El Molino Central: A celebrated James Beard semifinalist Mexican kitchen in Boyes Hot Springs, sourcing directly from the restaurant's own farm and local producers.

-- Multiple weekly farmers markets -- Tuesday nights on the Plaza in summer, Saturday mornings in Sonoma and nearby Glen Ellen; produce shopping built into the weekly routine
+• Multiple weekly farmers markets: Including Tuesday nights on the Plaza in summer and Saturday mornings in Sonoma and nearby Glen Ellen; produce shopping is built directly into the weekly routine.

 Many residents grow their own herbs and vegetables, belong to multiple wine clubs, and organize weekly meals around what is in season at the farmers market.
-This is not a lifestyle performance -- it is the practical consequence of living in a place where exceptional local food and wine are genuinely accessible and genuinely affordable relative to comparable quality in the Bay Area.
+This is not a lifestyle performance; it is the practical consequence of living in a place where exceptional local food and wine are genuinely accessible and affordable relative to comparable quality in the urban Bay Area.

 An Ideal Blend of Relaxation and Refinement